 Earlier the Better

-When experts suggest you obtain Long-Term Care Insurance coverage when you are younger, they were not exaggerating.
-If you wait until you are after age 60, you have a substantially higher chance of being declined for coverage according to a newly released report from the American Association for Long-Term Care Insurance (AALTCI), a national consumer advocacy and education group.
+When experts suggest you obtain Long-Term Care Insurance coverage when you are younger, they are not exaggerating.
+If you wait until you are after age 60, you have a substantially higher chance of being declined for coverage, according to a report from the American Association for Long-Term Care Insurance (AALTCI), a national consumer advocacy and education group.

 Lessons from the Virus Crisis

-The virus crisis has especially impacted the elderly and those with pre-existing health conditions.
-It has created a "tipping point," pushing people into an extended care situation or requiring a person to obtain a higher level of care.
+The virus crisis has significantly impacted the elderly and those with pre-existing health conditions.
+It has created a "tipping point," pushing people into an extended care situation sooner or requiring a person to obtain a higher level of care.